-Approximately one-third of Camp Ravenna meets the regulatory definition of a wetland, with the majority of the wetland areas located in the eastern portion of the facility.
-Wetland areas at RVAAP include seasonal wetlands, wet fields, and forested wetlands.
+Previous jurisdictional wetland delineations have surveyed approximately 5,680 acres or 26% of the Camp Ravenna land.
+Approximately 715 acres of jurisdictional wetlands have been delineated within the 5,680 acres, which comprises approximately 13% of the total surveyed area, which meets the regulatory definition of a wetland, with the majority of the wetland areas located in the eastern portion of the facility (OHARNG 2014).
+Wetland areas at Camp Ravenna include seasonal wetlands, wet fields, and forested wetlands.
 Many of the wetland areas are the result of natural drainage or beaver activity; however, some wetland areas are associated with anthropogenic settling ponds and drainage areas.